 French women aren’t big on lifting weights.

-At gyms in France, French women seem to have the mentality that lifting weights will cause them to bulk up (not true!), so at any given time of day it’s me in the weight room with a bunch of guys.
-All the women seem to stay on cardio machines.
+At gyms in suburban France, French women seem to have the mentality that lifting weights will cause them to bulk up (not true!), so at any given time of day it’s me in the weight room with a bunch of guys.
+All the women seem to stay on cardio machines or in classes.
 France’s gym scene is a bit behind the times.
 In bigger cities, this doesn’t seem to be the case but still, way fewer women in the weight room than in the U.S. But to each his (or her) own.
 You have to do what works for you.

 So expats out there (in France or elsewhere), what’s your gym scene like?
 Anything you’d add to my list?